TARAKESWARI11/ProjectByTaraa/README.md

 #SAVE_POOR

-#This web based charity application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+#This web based charity application has been developed for the accomplishment of Future Ready Talent Internship program launched by IBM SkillsBuild.

 #I have designed a website named save poor